fluttercommunity/firestore_helpers/README.md

         mapper: (eventDoc) {
           var event = _eventSerializer.fromMap(eventDoc.data);
           // if you serializer does not pass types like GeoPoint through
-          // you have to add that fields manually event.location = eventDoc.data['location'] as GeoPoint;
+          // you have to add that fields manually.
+If using `jaguar_serializer`
+          // add @pass attribute to the GeoPoint field and you can omit this. event.location = eventDoc.data['location'] as GeoPoint;
           event.id = eventDoc.documentID;
           return new EventData(event);